KCoderVA/HBPC-AutomationProject/GOVERNANCE.md

 # Governance & Versioning

 ## Purpose
 Defines how changes are proposed, reviewed, versioned, and audited for the HBPC Admission Flow artifacts.
+Licensed under Apache 2.0 (see `LICENSE.txt`).
+Joint Copyright © 2025 Kyle J. Coder & Ara A. Zakarian.

 ## Roles
 | Role | Responsibilities |